Nexmo/nexmo-cli/README.md

 ## Installation

 The Nexmo CLI requires NodeJS 4 or above.
-If you don't have Node installed on your system, goto (<https://nodejs.org/en/download/>) and download the appropriate installer for your system.
+If you don't have Node installed on your system, go to (<https://nodejs.org/en/download/>) and download the appropriate installer for your system.

 Install the `nexmo-cli` from NPM.